rudrodip/DOMinoz/README.md

 ## Cascade System

-The "Cascade" is DOMino's synchronous reconciliation process.
+The "Cascade" is DOMinoz's synchronous reconciliation process.
 When a state change occurs, it triggers a cascade of updates through the component tree.

 ### Rendering Process